Arafly/personal_cheatsheets/git.md

 > HEAD MEANS YOUR LOCAL CHANGES ->
-UPSTREAM IS THE FILE ON THE MASTERS REPO <-
-ORIGIN IS A REFERENCE OF THE REMOTE REPO WE CLONED FROM MASTER IS THE DEFAULT BRANCH WE HAVE IN OUR REPO
+UPSTREAM IS THE FILE ON THE MASTERS REPO (i.e. the remote repository that lives on Github)  <- ORIGIN IS A REFERENCE OF THE REMOTE REPO WE CLONED FROM MASTER IS THE DEFAULT BRANCH WE HAVE IN OUR REPO
 THE -U OPTION TELLS GIT TO CREATE THE BRANCH MASTER ON ORIGIN IF IT DOESN’T EXIST, WHICH IS ONLY REQUIRED THE FIRST TIME YOU PUSH UP CODE TO A BRANCH.